troglobit/finit/docs/conditions.md

 Internals
 ---------

-Conditions are implemented as simple files in the file system, in the `/var/run/finit/cond/` sub-directory.
-Use the `initctl cond set/clear` commands to add/remove files in this hierarchy.
+As shown previously, conditions are implemented as simple files in the file system, in the `/var/run/finit/cond/` sub-directory.
+The files are created, updated, and removed by condition plugins.
+To debug them, see the previous section.

 A condition is always in one of three states: